SignumOracle/signum-feeds/docs/getting-started.md

 The reporter (telliot) needs to know which accounts (wallet addresses) are available for submitting values to the oracle.
 Use the command line to add necessary reporting accounts/private keys.

 For example, to add an account called `myacct1` for reporting on Polygon mainnet (chain ID 137).
-You'll need to replace the private key in this example with the private key that holds your TRB for reporting:
+You'll need to replace the private key in this example with the private key that holds your STB for reporting:

     >> telliot account add myacct1 0x57fe7105302229455bcfd58a8b531b532d7a2bb3b50e1026afa455cd332bf706 137
     Enter encryption password for myacct1: